 The Cannabis Twittersphere

-Twitter is fairly cannabis-friendly – in fact, there’s some big lists in the cannabis twitter sphere to find and connect with people across the world in the cannabis industry.
-Check out this list on women in cannabis and this breakdown of cannabis journalists to follow.
+Twitter is fairly cannabis-friendly – in fact, there are some big lists in the cannabis Twitter sphere to find and connect with people across the world in the cannabis industry.
+Check out this list of women in cannabis to follow.

 LinkedIn Cannabis Connections

 LinkedIn does not censor cannabis content — you can post images of cannabis and talk about it all you want.
 Just make sure to avoid actually trying to sell any cannabis products; this is prohibited.
 Share interesting cannabis news, information, or ideas — people respond positively to simple posts that share topics of interest.
 You can find a number of cannabis networking groups, and easy ways to connect with people across the industry.
 Just remember, keep it professional.

 When you’re choosing what platform to have your brand on – don’t decide to use them all.
 There are some benefits in saving your name on platforms across the internet and adding your website, but regular content should be catered to the platform and used to benefit your target audience.

 Don’t see your favorite platform?
 Let us know!